pramodginuga/selenium-grid-docker-compose-java/README.md

 #### Docker Compose yaml Instructions
 * In this project i have created Docker Compose yaml file using instruction from [Selenium Docker Git Community](https://github.com/SeleniumHQ/docker-selenium)
-* Note: Video recording is in bete stage and we are expecting more changes around this
+* Note: Video recording is in beta stage and we are expecting more changes around this
 * Docker compose file is located /DockerCompose/docker-compose.yml

+#### Maven and TestNG SetUp
+* Ensure install Maven software and add details to Environment path
+* Java Environment parameters needs to be added

-## Run Selenium Tests
+## Run Selenium Tests using powershell command line
 * Open Powershell using Administrative access
 * Naviagate to Project path using cd C:\**\**\DockerCompose
 * Run .\runTestsDockerCompose.ps1 command